witherspoonwd/project-manager-public/README.md

 or repeating similar components in the various pages that could be combined in other ways.
 However, code is currently in the process of being rewritten to be up to production standards.

+This project manager is designed to be used by a single individual and hosted privately.
+To ensure the privacy of the content, authentication and login functionality will be implemented in the near future.

 ### Working Features

 - Songs